Wilmington Police Department reports - Wilmington News Journal

 Wilmington police recently processed the following reports:

-• Police arrested a 42-year-old Blanchester female for alleged petty theft and a 47-year-old Somerville male who had an arrest warrant at 12:55 p.m. on December 11.
-According to the report, a six-pack of Coca-Cola and an Ozark Trail metal kettle were the alleged stolen items and were taken from a store on Progress Way.
-Marijuana was found on one of the suspects.
+• Police arrested a 28-year-old Xenia female for allegedly dealing drug paraphernalia and obstructing official business at 4:50 p.m. on December 28.
+According to the report, police conducted a traffic stop around South South and West Main Street.
+Police seized a gram of suspected marijuana, a marijuana grinder, and a gram of suspected meth.

-• Police arrested an 18-year-old male for allegedly having an open container of liquor at 10:06 p.m. on December 10.
-According to the report, police made a traffic stop at the 100 block of East Main Street for a traffic control device violation.
-Police found the open container in the vehicle along with a TNC vape pen.
+• Police arrested a 32-year-old female for allegedly trespassing on a critical infrastructure at 4:42 p.m. on December 28.
+The report indicates the incident took place around South South Street and Cuba Road.
+No drugs or alcohol were suspected to be involved.

-• Police arrested a 29-year-old Clarksville female for alleged petty theft at 5:34 p.m. on December 11.
-The incident took place at a store on Progress Way.
+• Police arrested a 38-year-old male for alleged criminal trespass at 3:09 p.m. on December 27.
+According to the report, the incident took place at a store on Progress Way.

-•At 2:43 p.m. on December 11, police responded to subjects being located in a vacant property on Sparta Avenue.
-Police collected a glass meth pipe and jar (with residue) and a marijuana pipe as evidence.
-Three people were listed as suspects: a 40-year-old Midland male, a 33-year-old Wilmington male, and a 32-year-old Wilmington female.
+• Police arrested a 49-year-old Cincinnati male for alleged petty theft at 10:57 a.m. on December 30.
+According to the report, police were dispatched to a store on Lowe’s Drive in reference to an alleged theft.
+Police spoke to the store’s asset protection employee who advised a “known male subject came inside the store and helped remove items without paying for them.”
+The report indicates $558 worth of “other equipment” were stolen.
+Clinton County Municipal Court documents list the suspect as facing a charge of alleged complicity.

-• At 8:50 a.m. on December 19, a Clarksville male advised several items were stolen from his vehicle while he was delivering pizza to the 800 block of Prairie Road.
-The report indicates $200 in cash, the victim’s license, and debit/credit cards were stolen.
+• At 11:34 a.m. on December 29, police responded to the 1-99 block of North South Street on a criminal mischief report.
+The report indicates a window frame was damaged.
+An investigation is pending.

 Reach John Hamilton at 937-382-2574